jiv-e/preact-widget-boilerplate/README.md

 Great!
 PWB is a lightweight opinionated boilerplate for making them.

 PWB offers modern tooling for building your widget.
-The result is a folder with compressed Javascript and CSS files.
-It also includes used assets like images in one subfolder.
+The result is a folder with compressed Javascript and CSS files, which also includes assets like images in one subfolder.
 You just need to include the JS and CSS references in your HTML and specify the ID of the element you want to have replaced by the rendered widget.